Academy of Nutrition and Dietetics

 Food and Nutrition Information Center

 FNIC collects and disseminates information about food and human nutrition.
-Their web site offers access to numerous databases, including Healthy School Meals Training Materials and Nutrition Education and Training Program Products.
+Their web site offers access to numerous resources, including Healthy Meals Resource System and the WIC Works Resource System.

 Food Environment Atlas